 Core On-Going Theme.
 A decade-long focus on small farms and local agriculture across the U.S. producing hundreds of magazine articles, several books, exhibitions, and keynote presentations across the country.

 Feature Story for Nature Conservancy.
 An editorial photo essay around the MARCO Data Portal exploring the economic importance and culture depth of fisheries on the Mid-Atlantic coast of the United States.

 Commission for Point97, Ecotrust, & The Nature Conservancy profiling the people and places related to the Mid-Atlantic Ocean Data Portal, an online toolkit to consolidate data for visualizing ocean resources and human use.

-Commission for Rare.
-I traveled to Borneo to document the communities that live in and around the Lamandau River Wildlife Reserve producing a book and exhibition to help inform programs on to habitat restoration and orangutan reintroductions.
+Commission for Rare & Exhibition.
+I traveled to Borneo to document the communities in and around Lamandau River Wildlife Reserve producing a book and exhibition to help inform programs on habitat restoration and orangutan reintroductions.

 Exhibition.
 Drawing from various assignments over the years, this collection explores the complexity of issues ranging from fisheries and forestry to water and food as seen through the people who live with and rely on these resources.